civicrm/civicrm-dev-docs/docs/framework/angular/loader.md

 # AngularJS: Loader

-What happens when a user visits a CiviCR-Angular page?
+What happens when a user visits a CiviCRM-Angular page?
 For example, let's consider this URL:

  * `https://example.org/civicrm/a/#/caseType`